 In order to comply with the University of Missouri Collected Rules and Regulations regarding health and safety standards for university-sponsored study abroad programs, the University of Missouri provides all participants in MU programs administered by the International Center with the the following insurance coverage:

-The International Center enrolls participants in MU International Center programs in the HTH Worldwide and Medex Insurance, and the cost of insurance coverage is billed directly to the student's MU account.
+The International Center enrolls participants in center-administered programs in the HTH Worldwide and UnitedHealthcare Global Insurance, and the cost of insurance coverage is billed directly to students' MU accounts.

-Students participating in faculty-led programs administered by the MU International Center and participants in study abroad programs administered by other sponsoringthe College of Agriculture, Food and Natural Resources (CAFNR), the Missouri School of Journalism and the Trulaske College of Business (TCOB) will be enrolled in the HTH Worldwide Sickness and Accident Insurance and Medex Secure Rider Insurance by their program directors.
-The cost of insurance coverage is included in the program fee for faculty-led and departmental programs.
+Students participating in faculty-led programs administered by the International Center and participants in study abroad programs administered by other divisions will be enrolled in the HTH Worldwide Sickness and Accident Insurance and UnitedHealthcare Global by their program coordinators.
+The cost of insurance coverage is included in the program fee for faculty-led and divisional programs.

-The MU International Center cannot independently verify sickness and accident insurance coverage provided by Non-MU programs, as these programs are neither sponsored by nor affiliated with the University of Missouri.
-Students participating in Non-MU programs will be asked to verify their enrollment in a comprehensive health insurance policy that will provide them with comprehensive coverage while they are abroad.
-The coverage amounts for any international health insurance policy must meet or exceed the coverage provided by the HTH Worldwide Blanket Student Accident and Sickness Policy.
-Any student who has questions about the insurance coverage provided by a Non-MU program should contact the program provider directly.
-Students who find that the insurance provided by their Non-MU programs is not equivalent to the HTH Worldwide Insurance should purchase the HTH Insurance.
+The International Center cannot independently verify sickness and accident insurance coverage provided by non-MU programs, as these programs are neither sponsored by nor affiliated with the University of Missouri.
+Students participating in non-MU programs will be asked to verify their enrollment in a comprehensive health insurance policy that will provide them with comprehensive coverage while they are abroad.
+The coverage amounts for any international health insurance policy must meet or exceed the coverage provided by HTH Worldwide.
+Any student who has questions about the insurance coverage provided by a non-MU program should contact the program provider directly.
+Students who find that the insurance provided by their non-MU programs is not equivalent to the HTH Worldwide insurance should purchase coverage through HTH Worldwide.

-The fee for HTH Health Insurance and the Medex Secure Rider is $32.25 per month.
-MU participants in Non-MU programs can enroll online for both policies at HTH Worldwide (credit card only).
-Enter the access code CBK-2348 in the box on the left-hand side for the University of Missouri Study Abroad plan.
-Each participant must enter the start date and end dates for his/her study abroad program.
+The fee for HTH Worldwide and UnitedHealthcare Global is $34.60 per month.
+MU participants in non-MU programs can enroll online for both policies at HTH Worldwide (credit card only).
+Enter the access code CBK-2348 in the box on the left-hand side for the University of Missouri study abroad plan.
+Participants must enter the start and end dates for their study abroad program.
 Study abroad participants are required to maintain enrollment throughout the entire duration of the study abroad program.
-Note: If you do not have a credit card, see the Study Abroad Assistant in the Study Abroad Resource Room, N52 Memorial Union, to obtain a hard copy of the enrollment form.
+Note: If you do not have a credit card, come to the International Center (N52 Memorial Union) to obtain a hard copy of the enrollment form.

-After you have been enrolled in the HTH Worldwide Blanket Sickness and Accident Insurance plan and have received your Medical Insurance ID card from HTH Worldwide, you should visit http://hthstudents.com.
+After you have been enrolled in HTH Worldwide insurance and have received your medical insurance ID card from HTH Worldwide, you should go to the HTH student website.
 Using the certificate number of the front of the card, sign in to the site to obtain comprehensive information relating to this plan, including a doctor locator, city health profiles and translations of medical terms and phrases.
-Your family can access this same information by logging in to: http://www.hthparents.com.
-Your family will need your insurance ID card number or your email address in order to sign in.
+Your family can access this same information by logging in to the HTH parent website.
+Your family will need your insurance ID card number or your email address to sign in.

-The study abroad offices on all four UM campuses and the UM Office of Risk and Insurance Management have identified and partnered with Medex to enhance the insurance provided to study abroad participants.
-Medex is a leading provider of international travel assistance services, including 24-hour security-related assistance services for MU students traveling 100 miles or more away from home or outside their home country.
-The Medex Secure Rider for study abroad students includes political evacuation services, security evacuation services, transportation after security or political evacuation, and real-time security intelligence.
+The study abroad offices on all four UM campuses and the UM Office of Risk and Insurance Management have identified and partnered with UnitedHealthcare Global to enhance the insurance provided to study abroad participants.
+UnitedHealthcare Global is a leading provider of international travel assistance services, including 24-hour security-related assistance services for MU students traveling 100 miles or more away from home or outside their home country.
+The UnitedHealthcare Global coverage for study abroad students includes political evacuation services, security evacuation services, transportation after security or political evacuation, and real-time security intelligence.

-Print your student Medex ID card, and always carry it with you when traveling.
+Print your student UnitedHealthcare Global ID card, and always carry it with you when traveling.